xoorath/xo.codes/site/about/xo.md

 **Are you going to legally change your name?**

 >
-> Very unlikely - certainly not while living in America as an immigrant under
+> Very unlikely - certainly not while living in the United States as an
-> a government that wants me scared, tortured, and dead, in that order bar none.
+> immigrant under a government that wants me scared, tortured, and dead.

+**Aren't you scared to live in the United States right now?**

+>
+> Sometimes but not usually.
+I'm grateful for my friends, their strength,
+> resillience, resourcefulnes, courage and love.
+Through them I have
+> everything I need.

                         (insert /fragments/back-to-top.html here)
                         (insert /fragments/footer.html here)